sbseltzer/kioku-srs/README.md

 ### API Layers

 The lowest layer is the Plumbing layer.
-- Filesystem - One that reads and manipulates data.
+- Filesystem - One that watches/reads/writes data.
 - History - One that versions data via Git.
 - Sync - One that syncs data via Git.